TendrilApps/tendrils-cli/README.md

 - The name of the group/app that the tendril belongs to
 - Items in the [Tendrils folder](#tendrils-folder) will be placed into subfolders with this `group` name
 - Group cannot be an empty string, cannot contain line breaks, and cannot be a path (i.e cannot contain `/` or `\`)
-- Some specific values are invalid to prevent interfering with other common folders that may also be in the [Tendrils folder](#tendrils-folder).
+- Some specific values are invalid to prevent interfering with other common files/folders that may also be in the [Tendrils folder](#tendrils-folder).
 These invalid values are not case sensitive:
+    - `tendrils.json`
     - `.git`

 ### `names`